Guruprasad3n/HubSpot.com---Clone/Readme.md

 <h3 align="center"> <a href="https://hubspot-alpha.vercel.app/">Deploy Link</a> </h3>

 <p>HubSpot is a Cloud-Based CRM.
-HubSpot is a Software platform designed to help Company market and sell more effectively </p>
+HubSpot is a Software platform designed to help Companies market and sell more effectively </p>

 * This is a Group Project
 * We have created Clone of this Website